yeahoon-k/Causal_Imitation_Learning_Realizable/README.md

 # Causal Imitation Learning under the L2.5 layer

-This repository contains the implementation of a sequential imitation learning model under L2.5 layer.
+This repository contains the implementation of a imitation learning model under L2.5 layer.

 ---